Artificial Intelligence

 The system offers significant value to businesses and research environments by automating these tasks.
 It streamlines common operations in data analysis, data science, and database querying, allowing high-level users to self-serve and retrieve answers directly without needing to submit requests.
 This capability not only saves time but also democratizes access to data science tools, opening up the field to a broader audience and fostering greater collaboration.

-Samantha Schumacher, Director of Data Science & Analytics at Target, spoke about Target’s use of ML and AI to tackle challenges such as demand forecasting, inventory planning, and personalizing the digital shopping experience.
+Samantha Schumacher, Senior Director of Data Science & Analytics at Target, spoke about Target’s use of ML and AI to tackle challenges such as demand forecasting, inventory planning, and personalizing the digital shopping experience.
 One major problem they've addressed is out-of-stock items, where traditional systems often miss inaccuracies.
 Schumacher stated that Target developed an AI-driven solution, the Inventory Ledger, which tracks and adjusts inventory based on inferred data patterns, correcting out-of-stock errors automatically.
 This system uses ML models tailored to product categories, processing millions of data points in real-time to detect and fix unknown out-of-stock issues without manual intervention.
 The integration of these ML models into core retail applications has led to substantial improvements in inventory accuracy and sales, demonstrating the value of AI in large-scale retail operations.

 This year’s WiADS Conference was not just an opportunity to learn, but also a powerful reminder of why representation matters in data science.
 By amplifying voices from diverse backgrounds, WiADS underscored the value of an inclusive AI and data science community—one that is better for everyone.